sous-chefs/firewalld/README.md

 - `:install` (*default action*): Install and Enable the firewall.
 This will ensure the appropriate packages are installed and that any services have been started.
 - `:disable`: Disable the firewall.
 Drop any rules and put the node in an unprotected state.
 Flush all current rules.
 Also erase any internal state used to detect when rules should be applied.
 - `:flush`: Flush all current rules.
 Also erase any internal state used to detect when rules should be applied.
 - `:save`: Ensure all rules are added permanently under firewalld using `--permanent`.
-Not supported on ufw, iptables.
+Not supported on iptables.
 You must notify this action at the end of the chef run if you want permanent firewalld rules (they are not persistent by default).

 #### Parameters

 - `disabled` (default to `false`): If set to true, all actions will no-op on this resource.
 This is a way to prevent included cookbooks from configuring a firewall.
 - `ipv6_enabled` (default to `true`): If set to false, firewall will not perform any ipv6 related work.
 Currently only supported in iptables.
-- `log_level`: UFW only.
-Level of verbosity the firewall should log at. valid values are: :low, :medium, :high, :full, :off. default is :low.
 - `rules`: This is used internally for firewall_rule resources to append their rules.
 You should NOT touch this value unless you plan to supply an entire firewall ruleset at once, and skip using firewall_rule resources.
 - `disabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be disabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:public.`
 - `enabled_zone` (firewalld only): The zone to set on firewalld when the firewall should be enabled.
 Can be any string in symbol form, e.g. :public, :drop, etc. Defaults to `:drop.`